-Skate is an incredibly popular and great way to be active.
+Skate is a popular and great way to be active.

 There are Council skate parks throughout the city offering local and visiting skaters a range of fun, accessible spaces.